 Purple loosestrife has show a long-term increase at both sites.
 At MR-N, this species had an initial baseline cover of 7.2 percent in 1998 and reached a high of 35.6 percent in 2007.
 Fortunately, its percent cover in 2008 was reduced to 28.3 percent and in 2009, was up only slightly to 29.4 percent cover.
 During 2010, percent cover was tallied at 33.3 percent, less that its all time high, but increased from the previous few years.
+However, 2011 showed a decline to 12.2 percent cover, the lowest since 1998.
 At MR-S, loosestrife cover was 0.8 percent in 1998 and reached a peak of 23.3 percent in 2005.
 During the next two years, it declined to 16.7 percent and declined further in 2008 to 15.0 percent.
 In 2009, percent cover for loosestrife at MR-S was 15.8 percent, a marginal increase.
-Percent cover in 2010 was 20.0 percent, close to the peak observed in 2005.
+Percent cover in 2010 was 20.0 percent and in 2011 dropped to 15.0 percent cover.
 The trend of increasing loosestrife cover was evident during the baseline period (1998-2004) and does not appear to have accelerated to any greater extent than is to be expected for this invasive species since the water treatment plant was placed in service.
 Biological control of purple loosestrife has been initiated in Connecticut by the release of leaf-feeding beetles (Galerucella spp).
 These beetles reduce the growth and reproduction of purple loosestrife and were released at wetlands adjacent to Mather Street which crosses Lake Whitney a number of years ago.
-Perhaps a new release should be considered for the Mill River area.